gayubrw/FP-Grafkom/README.md

 ## Gameplay

-- Navigate through a dark corridor
+- Navigate through a corridor
 - Avoid obstacles by moving left, right, or jumping
 - Score increases as you progress
 - Game ends when hitting an obstacle